Skip to main content

 asadm -e "enable; manage config service param batch-max-unused-buffers to 512"

-The server provides the following batch statistics variables.
-Refer to Metrics Reference.
+The server provides the following batch metrics.

 NameDescription